- Primary publisher

-Children’s book author and illustrator Gavin Bishop has won numerous national and international awards for his distinctive ink and watercolour illustrations and his original stories.
+A children’s author and illustrator of more than 60 books, Gavin Bishop has won numerous national and international awards for his distinctive ink and watercolour illustrations and original stories.
 He has appeared as a teacher and guest speaker at many international forums, and has been commissioned to write and design several successful ballets for the Royal New Zealand Ballet Company.
 The Storylines Gavin Bishop Award was established in 2009 in recognition of his contribution to children's literature.

 ABOUT THE AUTHOR

 Bishop, Gavin (1946 - ) is a children's book author and illustrator.
 He has won numerous national and international awards.
 Born in Invercargill, Bishop went on to attend the Canterbury University School of Fine Arts, graduating with Honours in 1967.
 Since then, his distinctive ink and watercolour illustrations have appeared alongside his original texts and those of critically acclaimed New Zealand authors, and accompanied his retellings of traditional folktales, fables and Māori legend.

 Bishop's illustrations have been exhibited at international shows from Japan to Czechoslovakia, and he has appeared as a teacher and guest speaker at many international forums.